- 16 Days , 2 Countries , 5 Cities

 The Incas forged an incredible civilization that learned how to tame the geography of Peru.
-This ancient society lived in harmony with the rivers, the sun, the rain, the ocean, the jungle, the Peruvian mountains and the cold dryness of the Andes, consequently adapting to the weather, their surroundings and surviving thanks to Mother Earth’s gifts.
+This ancient society lived in harmony with the rivers, the sun, the rain, the ocean, the jungle, the Peruvian mountains, and the cold dryness of the Andes.
+It’s adapting to the weather and surroundings and surviving thanks to Mother Earth’s gifts.

 Experience Peru and discover a wealth of different worlds, all with their own individual landscapes, sounds, colors and tastes; travel back in time to ancient civilizations and share the great cultural heritage of the Peruvian people.
-Many destinations and experiences such as Peru’s coast and mountains can only be explained by seeing them in the flesh.
+Seeing Peru’s coast and mountains in person is the only way to truly understand and appreciate its many destinations and experiences.
 The beating heart of its roots and destinations.

 Weather, Climate and Geography

-Peru is located in the western and central part of South America.
-Its territory borders Ecuador and Colombia to the north, Brazil and Bolivia to the east, and Chile to the south; covering an area of 496,224 square miles.
+Peru is located in the western and central parts of South America.
+Its territory borders Ecuador and Colombia to the north, Brazil, and Bolivia to the east, and Chile to the south, covering an area of 496,224 square miles.
 Additionally, the Peruvian maritime domain covers as many as 200 nautical miles in the Pacific Ocean.

 Characterized by a narrow band of deserts and fertile valleys alongside the Pacific Ocean.
-The fertile valleys spring from the rivers that flow down from the Andes mountain range itself, as opposed to the lower-lying sierra, and into the sea.
+The fertile valleys spring from the rivers that flow down from the Andes mountain range, as opposed to the lower-lying Sierra, into the sea.
 The coast has a warm-temperate climate, without extreme heat or cold but with high humidity and dense fog that makes it feel extremely cold in winter.
-In the summer there is very little fog and temperatures reach 30°C. In the north, the coast is hot almost all year round, with a short rainy period in November and December.
+There is very little fog in the summer, and temperatures reach 30°C. In the north, the coast is hot almost all year round, with a short rainy period in November and December.
 The central and southern coast has two distinct seasons, winter (April to October) and summer (November to March).